AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-select-data-fields.md

 ### Filter by text

-You can further filter the data fields listed for each query by text.
+You can further filter the data fields listed for each query by field name or field type—in other words, by metadata or property id.

 ## Next steps